epi-project/brane-documentation/user-guide/src/system-admins/installation/dependencies.md

 adds the target for ARM processors (e.g., M1 macs).

 > <img src="../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> Note that, even though we are compiling for a Mac, you should still use `-unknown-linux-musl` as suffix.
 This is because our executable will be relying on the `musl` library anyway, and other than libraries macs and Linux are compatible (enough).

+## Next
+Congratulations, you have prepared your machine for running (or compiling) a Brane instance!
+In the [next chapter](./branectl.md), we will discuss installing the invaluable node management tool `branectl`.
+After that, depending on which node you want to setup, you can follow the guide for installing [control nodes](./control-node.md) or [worker nodes](./worker-node.md).